zsfrancisco/incomes-expenses-app/README.md

 # IncomeAndExpensesApp
-Its a  demo project used to study NgRx with Fernando Herrera's course [# REDUX en Angular con NGRX: Desde las bases hasta la práctica](https://www.udemy.com/course/redux-ngrx-angular/), this project has interesting features and modules, and its principal functionality is manage the incomes and expenses of the users.
+It's a  demo project used to study NgRx with Fernando Herrera's course [REDUX en Angular con NGRX: Desde las bases hasta la práctica](https://www.udemy.com/course/redux-ngrx-angular/), this project has interesting features and modules, and its principal functionality is manage the incomes and expenses of the users.

 # PRINCIPAL FUNCTIONS
-You can do it different things in this system, for example
+You can do different things in this system, for example

 |                |Module                          |Description                         |
 |----------------|-------------------------------|-----------------------------|